Microphone Mist technology: from idea to audio game changer

 Hear the difference

-Interested in hearing what 8,192 microphones in a room sound like?
-When you book your personal demo, you can call in and experience the power of the HDL300 system in real time.
+Interested in hearing what thousands of virtual microphones in a room sound like?
+When you book your personal demo, you can call in and experience the power of Microphone Mist technology in real time.